LanceMcCarthy/sample-template/README.md

 ```

 You then need to add your MONGOURL, MONGO_PASSWORD, and MONGO_USERNAME to the application settings.
 You can follow the [website configuration tutorial](https://docs.microsoft.com/azure/app-service-web/web-sites-configure#application-settings) to learn more about Application Settings in Azure Web Apps.

+## Code walkthrough

+Let's take a quick review of what's happening in the app.
+Open the `app.py` file under the root directory and you find that these lines of code create the Azure Cosmos DB connection.
+The following code uses the connection string for the local Azure Cosmos DB Emulator.
+The password needs to be split up as seen below to accommodate for the forward slashes that cannot be parsed otherwise.

+* Initialize the MongoDB client, retrieve the database, and authenticate.

+    ```python
+    client = MongoClient("mongodb://127.0.0.1:10250/?ssl=true") #host uri
+    db = client.test    #Select the database
+    db.authenticate(name="localhost",password='C2y6yDjf5' + r'/R' + '+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw' + r'/Jw==')
+    ```

+* Retrieve the collection or create it if it does not already exist.

+    ```python
+    todos = db.todo #Select the collection
+    ```

+* Create the app

+    ```Python
+    app = Flask(__name__)
+    title = "TODO with Flask"
+    heading = "ToDo Reminder"
+    ```